Skip to content

 5:39

-So, what does your business need to know about ASC 740, and how could its key provisions affect your organization's tax accounting practices?
+So, what does your business need to know about the OBBBA’s impact on ASC 740 and how it affects your organization's tax accounting practices?
 Let's dive in.

-While this is not a comprehensive list of all the changes that will occur under ASC 740, the following will summarize many of the most important tax law changes that organizations should be aware of (and account for) moving forward.
+While this is not a comprehensive list of all the considerations you should have when determining the requirements of ASC 740, the following will summarize many of the most important tax law changes enacted by the OBBBA that organizations should be aware of (and account for) moving forward.

 1. Research and Experimentation (R&E) Deductions